anamikagupta17/Django/readme.txt

  (one to one relation)
  eg: P42

- Proxy Model:want to change behaviour of model (behave differently) it create proxy of original model ,need to set proxy attribute of meta class True ** proxy model need to inherit from one non-abstract clsss(means class shoud not be abstract class) ** can't inherit from multiple non-abstrct class
+ Proxy Model:want to change behaviour of model (behave differently)(use for different behaviour) it create proxy of original model ,need to set proxy attribute of meta class True ** proxy model need to inherit from one non-abstract clsss(means class shoud not be abstract class) ** can't inherit from multiple non-abstrct class
  ** proxy model can inherit from any number of proxy model eg:43 (create one table but display in both models  and if insert in onetable but  will display for both models)

+ Model Mangaer: in model db objects is a Mangaer ( by default : objects=models.Manager(), already define so no need to set this) we can chnage manager name in model we can change manager name. eg : P44

+ Custom Model Manager: for custom queries we use this to save time
+  * used in modifying  initial queryset
+  * can add extra custom manger methods